-Fire for Kids Unlimited provides a couple of benefits over the regular Fire for Kids offering that comes with all Fire tablets.
+Amazon Kids+ provides a couple of benefits over the regular Amazon Kids offering that comes with all Fire tablets.
 Amazon curates content and makes it available to children through the Fire tablet, so that they have access to age-appropriate books, apps, videos and web content.

 This opens up the range of content that's available to children, allowing them to make some additional selections, like accessing more books, without parental intervention.
 Unlike the content you might assign, this is all verified appropriate by Amazon.
 You retain the ability to add more content, as above, if you want to.

 The Amazon Kids+ content is broken down into different age ranges, something that you can nominate in the child's profile and if you have older children who want more content, opting for Unlimited is a good way of knowing they have access to content without constant requests to buy or grant access to more stuff.